smrutiranjantripathy/git/git-overview.md

   **Important**: When we create a branch "A" while currently checked in at branch "B" , then branch A will get created and copy the contents of branch "A".Keep this in mind while creating branches.
   - To change a branch:
     - `git checkout <branch-name>`
+  However, before you do that, note that if your working directory or staging area has uncommitted changes that conflict with the branch you’re checking out, Git won’t let you switch branches.
+It’s best to have a clean working state when you switch branches or else stash your changes.
   - To checkout and Create a branch in one command:
     - `git checkout -b <branch-name>`
   - To delete a branch: